kubeflow/website/content/en/docs/components/pipelines/v1/tutorials/build-pipeline.md

 +++
-title = "Experiment with the Pipelines Samples" description = "Get started with the Kubeflow Pipelines notebooks and samples" weight = 30
+title = "Experiment with the Pipelines Samples" description = "Get started with the Kubeflow Pipelines workbenches and samples" weight = 30

 +++